paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | ramen        | 3           |

 #### Key Operations
 This query identifies each customer's most frequently ordered product along with the number of times it was ordered.
-It accomplishes this through a combination of a CTE, subquery, and aggregation functions.
+It accomplishes this with a CTE and DENSE_RANK function.

 * **WITH product_sales AS**: The query begins with a CTE named `product_sales`, a temporary table that stores the number of times each customer has ordered each product.
   * **INNER JOIN**: Merges `sales` and `menu` tables in order to link the `product_id` to the `product_name`.
   * **COUNT(*) AS order_count**: Within this CTE, the query calculates the total number of orders (`order_count`) per product per customer using the `COUNT(*)` function.
+  * **DENSE_RANK() OVER (PARTITION BY customer_id ORDER BY COUNT(*) DESC) AS order_rank**: Assigns a rank to each product order for each customer, based on the number of times that product was ordered, with the most ordered product getting the rank 1.
+The `PARTITION BY` clause ensures that this ranking is done separately for each customer.
   * **GROUP BY customer_id, product_name**: The data is grouped by both `customer_id` and `product_name`.
 This step is needed for the `COUNT` function to compute the order count for each specific product for each customer.
-* **WHERE Clause with Subquery**:
-  * The core of this query lies in its WHERE clause, which uses a subquery to filter out the desired records.
-The subquery selects the maximum `order_count` for each `customer_id` from the `product_sales` CTE.
-  * The use of `(customer_id, order_count) IN` with the subquery ensures that for each customer, only their most frequently ordered product is selected.
-This is determined by matching the `customer_id` with their highest `order_count`.
+* **WHERE order_rank = 1**: Filters the results to only include rows where the `order_rank` is 1, effectively selecting the most popular product(s) for each customer.
+If there are ties (multiple products with the same highest order count), all tied products are included because they share the rank of 1.
 * **ORDER BY customer_id ASC**: Finally, the results are ordered by `customer_id` in ascending order.

 ***